needle-mirror/com.unity.addressables/Documentation~/AddressableAssetsGettingStarted.md

 The Addressables Asset System needs to build your content into files that can be consumed by the running game before you build the application.
 This step is not automatic.
 You can build this content via the Editor or API:

 * To build content in the Editor, open the **Addressables window**, then select **Build** > **Build Player Content**.
-* To build content using the API, use [`AddressableAssetSettings.BuildPlayerContent()`](../api/UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.html#methods).
+* To build content using the API, use [`AddressableAssetSettings.BuildPlayerContent()`](../api/UnityEditor.AddressableAssets.Settings.AddressableAssetSettings.html#UnityEditor_AddressableAssets_Settings_AddressableAssetSettings_BuildPlayerContent).

 ## Using Addressable Assets
 ### Loading or instantiating by address
 You can load or instantiate an Addressable Asset at run-time.
 Loading an asset loads all dependencies into memory (including the asset's bundle data if applicable), allowing you to use the asset when you need to.
 This does not actually put the desired asset into your scene.
 To add the asset to your scene you must instantiate.
-Using Addressables instantiation intefraces will load the asset, then immediately adds it to your Scene.
+Using Addressables instantiation interfaces will load the asset, then immediately adds it to your Scene.

 To access an asset from your game script using a string address, declare the `UnityEngine.AddressableAssets` namespace, then call the following methods: